 - It has HTTP APIs to store and retrieve key/value data in a distributed key/value store.

 Consul can, however, be a bit daunting as the distributed systems including Consul have an inherent complexity.
 So, it’s not really a problem of Consul but more of a general problem.
-Users don’t need to implement their own third party library as Consul comes with its own library.
-Consul has a similar concept like the Netflix OSS Sidecar concept that allows non-Zookeeper clients to register and remain discoverable.
+Users don’t need to implement their own third-party library as Consul comes with its own library.
+Consul has a similar concept to the Netflix OSS Sidecar concept that allows non-Zookeeper clients to register and remain discoverable.

-Typically three, five or seven nodes are present in the cluster.
-Etcd can be used in microservices architectures where the containers need both service registration and service discovery, i.e., to write the key-value pairs for registration and reading the key-value pairs for service discovery.
+Typically three, five, or seven nodes are present in the cluster.
+Etcd can be used in microservices architectures where the containers need both service registration and service discovery, i.e., to write the key-value pairs for registration and read the key-value pairs for service discovery.